TEIC/website/src/about/bylaws.md

  the case of election or appointment to fill a vacancy between regular elections, for the term remaining for the vacant position.
 Terms of office begin at the following January 1 and end on December 31.
-**3. Elections.** At each Annual Meeting the Institutional Members shall elect candidates to any of the elected positions on the Board of Directors due to be vacated.
+**3. Elections.** At each Annual Meeting both Institutional and Individual members shall elect candidates to any of the elected positions on the Board of Directors due to be vacated.
 In the election of Directors each elected position shall be voted on as a separate matter with each member entitled to vote receiving one vote for each such position.